 Joining forces for the forest

 For many years, we have been committed to working with different partners to strengthen and conserve the world’s forests.
 Today we collaborate with various organisations worldwide to improve forestry practices and protect, manage and restore forests, including planting new forests, mapping forests in need of protection and promoting responsible forest management.
-This includes collaborating with governments on forest policies, developing academic programs with scientific institutes and taking part in initiatives with non-governmental organisations to improve the conditions for people who depend on forests for their livelihoods.
+This includes collaborating with governments on forest policies, developing academic programmes with scientific institutes and taking part in initiatives with non-governmental organisations to improve the conditions for people who depend on forests for their livelihoods.

 Our largest forest partnership is with WWF.
 Working side-by-side for over 20 years, covering 21 countries, our global partnership has been instrumental in increasing transparency across wood supply chains.
 We act together to preserve and enhance biodiversity by strengthening national forest policies, legislation, and governance structures and improving forest management practices.
-We also work together with smallholders and indigenous communities, exercising forest stewardship to receive increased benefits.
+We also work together with smallholders and Indigenous communities, exercising forest stewardship to receive increased benefits.
 Leading by example, through cooperation and common goals, we demonstrate that it is possible to produce responsibly at scale while conserving nature, enhancing biodiversity, and fairly benefiting communities.

 “Together with global partners, we will continue to work towards making responsible wood sourcing the industry norm, contributing to building resilient forest landscapes and improving biodiversity.”